May 23, 2023

 How To Write A Termination Of Contract Letter

 Writing—or hiring an attorney to write—a contract cancellation letter is the safest way to go.
-Even if the contract allows for a verbal termination notice, a written notice provides solid evidence of your decision, and it’s always a good idea to have a written record.
+Even if the contract allows for a verbal termination notice, a notice in writing provides solid evidence of your decision, and it’s always a good idea to have a written record.

 Make sure your letter covers the basics: